froboy/yusaopeny_docs/content/en/docs/wiki/Sandboxes.md

 https://sandboxes.openy.org/

 These sandboxes are set to rebuild completely overnight and clear their database and files every 2 hours.
-To get access visit [How can I try or get a demo of Y USA Open Y?](https://community.openymca.org/t/how-can-i-try-or-get-a-demo-of-open-y/318)
+To get access visit [How can I try or get a demo of YMCA Website Services?](https://community.openymca.org/t/how-can-i-try-or-get-a-demo-of-open-y/318)

 These sandboxes contain 3 profile variations: